Can additive gains help future-proof farms?

 “If you’re looking to make more from forage, these improvements offer a logical explanation behind the improvements in animal performance also seen.
 Across a range of forages in 15 independent trials, seven in the UK and Ireland, Ecosyl treatment boosted average milk yield by an extra 1.2 kg of milk per cow per day.”

-This can reduce concentrate use and milk production costs, and maintain a healthier rumen, so reducing metabolic disease – all in all making profitable milk production far more likely, he adds.
+This can reduce concentrate use and milk production costs, and maintain a healthier rumen, so reducing metabolic disease – all in all making profitable milk production far more likely.

 Sequential benefits of Lactobacillus plantarum MTD/1 (Ecosyl) treatment based on research